A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Introduction

 \section{Introduction}

 This paper considers a class of difference-of-convex (DC) programming problems of the following form:

 where $\mathcal{I}$ is a finite index set, $\phi: \mathbb{R}^n \to (-\infty, +\infty]$ is a proper closed convex function, and for each $i \in \mathcal{I}$, $\psi_i: \mathbb{R}^n \to \mathbb{R}$ is convex and continuously differentiable.
-Here, we assume that $\psi_i$ are distinct.
+We assume that the functions $\{\psi_i\}_{i\in\mc I}$ are pairwise distinct.
 This formulation provides a unified framework for modeling and solving a broad class of nonconvex optimization problems that arise in various applications, including sparse recovery \cite{ahn2017dclearning,gotoh2018dcsparse}, statistical estimation \cite{cui2018composite}, and power allocation in digital communication systems \cite{pang2017computing}.
-We refer the readers to \cite{tao1997convex,horst1999dcoverview,le2018dc30years,le2024open, cui2021modern,facchinei2007finite} and references therein for more details on DC programming.
+We refer readers to \cite{tao1997convex,horst1999dcoverview,le2018dc30years,le2024open, cui2021modern,facchinei2007finite} and references therein for more details on DC programming.

 The standard difference-of-convex algorithm (DCA) \cite{tao1997convex,an2005dc} shown in Algorithm~\ref{alg:DCA} is one of the most widely used approaches for solving DC problems due to its simplicity and ease of implementation.
 At each iteration $k \ge 0$, DCA linearizes the concave part of the objective and computes the next iterate by solving the convex subproblem \eqref{eq: dca_update}.
 Simpler subproblems can be obtained by using a specific DC decomposition described in \cite{tao1998dctrustregion}.
-Specifically, one can always strongly convexify the functions $\phi$ and $\psi$ by adding some strongly convex functions on both of them without changing the objective function $\zeta$ in \eqref{eq:dc_general}.
+Specifically, one can always strongly convexify the functions $\phi$ and $\psi$ by adding the same strongly convex functions to both components without changing the objective function $\zeta$ in \eqref{eq:dc_general}.
 This idea has been adopted in \cite{gotoh2018dcsparse} to propose the so-called proximal DCA, which solves the following strongly convex subproblem for updating $x^{k+1}$ at iteration $k$:

 where $\sigma>0$ is given.
 Wen et al. \cite{wen2018pdcae} further incorporated an extrapolation step into the proximal DCA to achieve possible acceleration.
 The resulting algorithm exhibits better numerical performance in some applications.